LucaMedCo/luca-klio-lambda-sdk/dev-docs/README.md

 # Klio Lambda SDK Developement Documentation
+The following will introduce you to developing on Luca Medical Systems state of the art QA system [Klio](Klio.md)

 ##Introduction
-The documents in this folder will help you get familiar with [Klio](Klio.md) and how to build a program in python to analyze your data using the forms present in Klio.
+The documents in this folder will help you get familiar with [Klio](Klio.md) and how to build a program in python to analyze your data using the forms present in [Klio](Klio.md).

-The programs that you can run on Klio are called [lambda functions](Lambda.md).
+The programs that you can run on [Klio](Klio.md) are called [lambda functions](Lambda.md).
 Each lambda function is a small program that is executed by a Klio form and allows data to flow

 ## luca-klio-lambda-sdk